Getting Fibre installed

-If Fibre has not been installed at your location, or it hasn't been available on your street until now, here's the information you'll need to know.
+If Fibre has not already been installed at your location, or if Fibre hasn't been available on your street until now, here's the information you'll need.

 Find out if Fibre is available at your address